RishavMz/Competitive_Programming_Bot/README.md

 Displays a custom ranklist using the given users on codeforces
 #
 $cccontests
-Displays a list of upcoming contests on codechef
+Displays a list of upcoming rated contests on codechef
 #
 $ccuser [userhandle]